andresbonil/cytosim/doc/sim/report.md

  `fiber:energy`          | Fiber's elastic bending energy
- `fiber:confinement`     | Force applied by fibers on their confinement Space `fiber:binder`          | Positions of bridging hands along each fiber `fiber:lattice`         | Total quantites on fiber's lattices `fiber:intersection`    | Intersections point of fibers `fiber:hand`            | Position of hands attached to fibers `fiber:cluster`         | Clusters made of fibers connected by Couples
+ `fiber:confinement`     | Force applied by fibers on their confinement Space `fiber:binder`          | Positions of bridging hands along each fiber `fiber:lattice`         | Total quantity on fiber's lattices `fiber:intersection`    | Intersections point of fibers `fiber:hand`            | Position of hands attached to fibers `fiber:link`            | Positions of attached hands for which stiffness > 0 `fiber:cluster`         | Clusters made of fibers connected by Couples